Network science: Spread of content in networks

 Content in a complex network can spread via two major methods: conserved spread and non-conserved spread.
 In conserved spread, the total amount of content that enters a complex network remains constant as it passes through.
 The model of conserved spread can best be represented by a pitcher containing a fixed amount of water being poured into a series of funnels connected by tubes.
-Here, the pitcher represents the original source and the water is the content being spread.
+The pitcher represents the source, and the water represents the spread content.
 The funnels and connecting tubing represent the nodes and the connections between nodes, respectively.
 As the water passes from one funnel into another, the water disappears instantly from the funnel that was previously exposed to the water.
-In non-conserved spread, the amount of content changes as it enters and passes through a complex network.
+In non-conserved spread, the content changes as it enters and passes through a complex network.
 The model of non-conserved spread can best be represented by a continuously running faucet running through a series of funnels connected by tubes.
-Here, the amount of water from the original source is infinite.
-Also, any funnels that have been exposed to the water continue to experience the water even as it passes into successive funnels.
+Here, the amount of water from the source is infinite.
+Also, any funnels exposed to the water continue to experience the water even as it passes into successive funnels.
 The non-conserved model is the most suitable for explaining the transmission of most infectious diseases.